adjadeguene/Defi-IA-JASY/README.md

 # Defi-IA-JASY

+The git should contain a clear markdown Readme, which describes Which result you achieved?
+In which computation time?
+On which engine?
+What do I have to install to be able to reproduce the code?
+Which command do I have to run to reproduce the results?

+## Project description

 This was a Meteo-France challenge performed in groups of 4 people.
 The goal was to predict the acculumated daily rainfall on ground stations.
+Although we have tested a variety of methods to deal with this problem, the ones which gave the best trade-off between lowest MAPE score and fidelity to the data structure were CNNs.
+The CNN code can be found in this repository.

+## Main results

+## Technical requirements

+The packages required to run this code have been listed in the \bold{requirements.txt} file.
+Other technical requirements?